-The Center for College & Career Transitions focuses on serving high school students and assisting them in making successful transitions after high school.
+The Center for College and Career Transitions focuses on serving high school students and assisting them in making successful transitions after high school.
 Articulation agreements between Madison College and school districts allow students to enroll in and complete college courses while still in high school.

 These courses fulfill high school graduation requirements and align high school and post-secondary curricula to create a sequence of courses which provide for a seamless transition to postsecondary education.
 The early college options available for high school students are known as the Early College Achievement Program (ECAP) at Madison College.

 Whether their next steps are continued education or moving directly to the workforce, our goal is to help students prepare and plan for their future.
 The ECAP program at Madison College offers two types of articulation, Dual Credit and Advanced Standing.
 Educators interested in offering articulated courses should read the requirements below and contact us for more information.

 Dual Credit allows a student to receive technical college credit upon successful completion of a college-level course taken in their high school.
 The college-level course is delivered at the high school with the same competencies, assignments, grading policies, textbooks, and software (if applicable).
 In order to deliver Dual Credit courses at the high school, the following must be met.